orkestra/OrkestraGuzzleBundle/README.md

      */
     public function acmeUserByIdCommand()
     {
-        //Here you can manipulate the response, you can binding it to an object for example return $this->getResponse();
+        //Here you can manipulate the response, you can bind it to an object for example return $this->getResponse();
     }
 }